 A pinch of salt

-1 T canola oil for sauteing
+1 T vegetable oil for sauteing

 Parchment-lined baking sheet for refrigeration, and for baking option

-1. Lightly combine all ingredients (except canola oil) together in a non-metallic bowl being careful not to break up the crab pieces.
+1. Lightly combine all ingredients (except oil) together in a non-metallic bowl being careful not to break up the crab pieces.

 2. Form mixture into crab cakes and place on a parchment-lined baking sheet